ENTRY HAS CLOSED

 - Brands & products that compete with the BAI sponsors brands are not permitted for use in the competition.

-- All garnishes must be prepared in the garnish preparation area only which may be in front of an audience and judges.
+- All cocktail decorations must be prepared in the preparation area only which may be in front of an audience and judges.

-- Any kind of pre-fixed garnishes (partly prepared elsewhere) will be taken out of the competition and the contestant involved may risk being eliminated from the competition.
+- Any kind of pre-fixed decorations (partly prepared elsewhere) will be taken out of the competition and the contestant involved may be penalised.

-- The time allowed for the preparation of the garnishes is fifteen (15) minutes.
+- The time allowed for the preparation of the cocktail decoration is fifteen (15) minutes.
 After this time, penalties shall be given.

 - Food dyes shall not be allowed.

 - Products (such as cocktail sticks, etc.) may be used to fix the garnish to the glass.

 - Condiments such as: salt, sugar, pepper, nutmeg, cinnamon, chocolate decoration like sprinkles, sprays and citrus zest which are commonly used, shall be allowed but will count as one ingredient each.